raulkviana/MSE-CNN-Implementations/README.md

 ## 7. Documentation

-Organize documentation can be found by opening in your browser the file [index.html](doc/html/index.html)
+The documentation can be found by following this [link](https://raulkviana.github.io/msecnn_docs/index.html).

 ## 8. Contributions